Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Report a data quality issue or agent intent gap with a DataNexus tool response.'
-It also specifies 'Read-only call.
-Records feedback for human and AI review.'
-The verb and resource are well-defined, and the tool is distinct from its siblings which are mostly data retrieval or security tools.
+The description clearly states the tool's purpose: 'Report a data quality issue or agent intent gap for a DataNexus tool response.'
+It uses specific verbs and resources, and it distinguishes from sibling tools that perform other functions like data retrieval or API management.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.